JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-update-ui.md

    returns `List<String>` in Kotlin and is seen from Swift as returning `NSArray<NSString>`.
 For more on type mappings, see [Interoperability with Swift/Objective-C](https://kotlinlang.org/docs/native-objc-interop.html).

-4. If you try running the project, the build will fail.
+4. If you try to run the project, the build will fail.
 The Swift code that uses the `greet()` function doesn't compile because its declaration is now different.
 Change the SwiftUI code to display a list of items:

    ```Swift